|What is diabetes? Causes Effects of diabetes on the cat Symptoms Diagnosis Treatment|

 Pancreatitis results in the destruction of pancreatic cells, leading to a decreased number of cells able to produce insulin.
 Some medications (steroids) can also play a role in the development of diabetes.

-Acromegalyis a rare endocrine disorder in cats caused by a benign but functional tumour of the pituitary gland which secretes excess levels of Growth Hormone (GH).
+Acromegaly is a rare endocrine disorder in cats caused by a benign but functional tumour of the pituitary gland which secretes excess levels of Growth Hormone (GH).
 Increased GH in the blood causes the body to produce too much insulin-like growth factor-1 which can affect how the cat processes glucose.

 There are many possible regimes for the diabetic cat, depending on the severity of the disease.
 The primary goal is to keep blood glucose levels under control.
 This can be a fine balancing act which requires careful monitoring to ensure levels don’t become too high or too low.
 It can take several weeks for your cat’s blood glucose levels to become stable.

-Type 1 diabetes requires daily insulin injections.
+- Type 1 diabetes – Daily insulin injections.

 A great deal of focus is now being placed on feeding a high protein and low carbohydrate diet by switching from dry food, which is high in carbs, to canned food or home-prepared diets.
 Cats in the wild mostly consume protein in their diet, however, most modern pet foods (especially dry foods) contain between 30-70% carbohydrates.
 In fact, some cats have had their diabetes reversed by switching to a low-carbohydrate diet (diabetic remission).

-Weight control: This may careful weight loss under the supervision of your veterinarian if your cat is obese or increasing calories/switching to a high-calorie diet in cats who have lost weight due to uncontrolled diabetes.
+This may careful weight loss under the supervision of your veterinarian if your cat is obese or increasing calories/switching to a high-calorie diet in cats who have lost weight due to uncontrolled diabetes.

 Another way to help an overweight cat lose weight is to schedule daily play sessions.
 All it takes is 10-15 minutes twice a day.

-Hypoglycemia (low blood sugar) is a potentially life-threatening complication of insulin therapy.
-This is caused by either too much insulin, administration of insulin without food or the cat not eating enough.
+- Hypoglycemia (low blood sugar): A potentially life-threatening complication of insulin therapy.
+Too much insulin, administration of insulin without food or the cat not eating are common causes.
 The cat’s blood sugar levels dip dangerously low.
 Careful monitoring of your cat’s blood sugar levels is important.
 Signs of hypoglycemia include weakness, listlessness, lethargy, wobbly gait, convulsions, and coma.
-If left untreated, it can lead to death.
-If you notice any of these signs in the diabetic cat, you should offer it some food to eat.
-If this is not possible, rub a tablespoon of corn syrup onto his gums.
-Do NOT force fluid or liquids down the mouth, and keep your fingers be placed inside the mouth of a cat having convulsions or in a comatose state.
-You should notify your veterinarian immediately so that the insulin dose can be readjusted.
+Left untreated, it can lead to death.
+If you notice any of these signs in the diabetic cat, you should offer it some food to eat, or if this is not possible, rub a tablespoon of corn syrup onto his gums.
+Never force fluid or liquids down the throat of a convulsing or comatose cat and keep your fingers out of the mouth.
+Notify your veterinarian immediately so he can readjust the insulin dose.

-In addition to monitoring your cat’s blood and urine, it will be important to pay close attention to his food and water consumption as well as urine output.
+Pay close attention to his food and water consumption as well as urine output.
 To measure your cat’s water intake, fill a measuring jug with water and put into your cat’s water bowl.
 The following morning pour the remaining water back into the jug which will enable you to calculate you how much water your cat has consumed in the past 24 hours.